Ulizeuz/nd00333_AZMLND_C2/README.md

 Next, we enable Application Insight to review information about the service when consuming model.

-Finally, we'll create and publish a pipeline.
+Finally, we'll create, publish an consume a pipeline.
+This pipeline it's important in a deployment because allows to automate the workflow and external services can interact with it and do the work more efficiently.

 At the end of this file, you can find a screencast with step-by-step process

 # ARCHITECTURAL DIAGRAM